UrielDiaz1/babyC-Compiler/README.md

 2. Update current packages by using the following command:<br />
    `sudo apt-get update`

-3. Install Flex, a tool that will help us recognize lexical patterns in text:<br />
+3. Install Flex, a tool that generates a scanner that will help us recognize lexical patterns in text:<br />
    `sudo apt-get install flex`

 4. Install Bison, the parser generator:<br />